thefreighthero/pagekit-emailsender/README.md

 email-data | Object _optional_      | Additional data to pass to the template render function attachments | Array _optional_      | string of filenames to show in the interface

-A fully customized module could look like this:
+A fully customized component could look like this:

 ```html
         <email-communication :templates="templates"